Riley-Py/UWaterloo-Work/SCI 238/Chapter 1 - A Modern View of the Universe/Age of and Motion Within the Universe.md

 	- Relative speeds of more than 70 000 km/hr
 	- Can't notice their motion
 	- Orbits the galaxy every 230 million years in a *clockwise* manner
+### How is Our Sun Moving in the Milky Way Galaxy?
+- Most of the galaxy's light comes from stars and gas in the galantic disk and bulge, but most of the mass remains unseen